 Avoid shaming her for her choice of words.
 Parents often react angrily to the phrase, “I hate you," and respond with common phrases such as, “How could you say such a thing” or “What’s the matter with you?”
 The problem with these remarks is that they give a child a bad feeling about herself and communicate that her feelings are not acceptable.
 Our goal with children is to set a limit without harming their self-esteem.

 Never respond in kind.
 Sometimes parents are so hurt that they respond, “I hate you too.”
 Though it may be a natural urge, it has a negative impact on children.
 It actually can cause them to doubt your love.
 If these words do slip out, it is therefore crucial to apologize and say that you were feeling upset.

 The best approach is to encourage your child not try to hide his feelings, and teach him how to express himself in the most positive way.
-Talking about his emotions and dealing with them effectively, will help him to have a happier life.
+Talking about his or her emotions and dealing with them effectively, will help him or her to have a happier life.